dekuNukem/STM32_tutorials/000_intro_blinkLED/README.md

 ![Alt text](resources/board_annotated.jpg)

-All in all a cheap, simple, and versatile little board.
+All in all a clean, simple, and versatile little board.
 Something to note:

 * All pins have been broken out on the header.